Basil Goulding: W & HM Goulding Ltd.

-In the 1850s W. and H.M.
-Goulding built a large factory in The Glen that was used to make phosphate fertilizers and the area became known as Goulding's Glen.[4]
+In the 1850s, the business built a large factory in The Glen that was used to make phosphate fertilizers and the area became known as Goulding's Glen.
 The factory closed and was demolished in the mid-20th century and very little of it remains today.
 The land was donated to the people of Cork by Sir Basil Goulding in the late 1960s and was subsequently developed as an amenity park.

-W. and H.M.
-Goulding also had premises in Dublin City.
+It also had premises in Dublin City.
 In 1962, a production facility in East Wall known as 'East Wall.
 Sulphac Ltd.' was opened and was jointly owned by W. and H.M.
 Goulding Ltd. and Freeport Sulpher Company of New York.

+The company was eventually acquired by IAWS between 1985 and 1986 and now forms a subsidiary of Origin Enterprises.

-As well as notably, their office building: Fitzwilton House which was commissioned by Sir Basil Goulding to a design by English architects, Shoolheifer & Burley and completed in 1969.
+Its main office building, Fitzwilton House was commissioned by Basil Goulding to a design by English architects, Shoolheifer & Burley and completed in 1969.
 It was a bold expression of modernist architecture with a complex layered façade incorporating at least five different concrete finishes forming a dramatic backdrop to Dublin's Grand Canal.

 The building was demolished in 2018.